juliemoynat/contact-form-7/README-a11y-fixes.md

 ## How to use this plugin fork into your WordPress website

+### How to install this plugin fork the first time

 1. Download [the last release of this fork](https://github.com/juliemoynat/contact-form-7/releases);
 1. Into your `wp-content/plugins/` folder, create a new folder named `contact-form-7-a11y`;
 1. Extract the ZIP file of the release into this new folder (without the parent `contact-form-7` folder);